-Rocky View County will continue to support agricultural diversification and innovation, recognizing agriculture as an important part of the County's identity and economy.
+Rocky View County will continue to support traditional agriculture and agricultural diversification and innovation, recognizing agriculture as an important part of the County's identity and economy.
 Rocky View County will encourage opportunities for value added agricultural businesses to develop and grow.